weftspun/weftspun-3d-studio/README.md

 ## Acknowledgments

 The project started as Open3DStudio.
-It then took the name Weftspun 3D Studio and added WebXR, WebGPU, and blockchain features.
+It then took the name Weftspun 3D Studio and added WebXR and WebGPU.

 The avatar and VRM workflows now run in the same application.
 An earlier version held them apart, under the name Character Studio.